alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - apology to the person harmed or team as a whole
 - an action plan for the reportee to improve their awareness and correct future behaviours
-- if requested by the person reporting, the reportee will avoid any interaction with the reporter or individual harmed by the incident until they are ready to interact.
-This can be communicated via the person handling the report.
+- if requested by the person reporting, the reportee will avoid any interaction with the reporter or individual harmed by the incident until communicated by the person handling the report.
 - not publishing the content that violated the Code of Conduct, until necessary changes have been made and agreed upon by the person handling the report.
 - requiring that the reportee not participate in any synchronous meetings for the time period determined by the person handling the report.
 - An imposed suspension, such as asking reportee to “take a week off” from the GitHub repo or team activity).